-Canola Oil (refined)
+Canola oil (refined)

-Coconut Oil (extra virgin)
+Coconut oil (extra virgin)

-Coconut Oil (refined)
+Coconut oil (refined)

-Ghee (clarified Butter'0
+Ghee (clarified butter)

-Olive Oil (extra virgin)
+Olive oil (extra virgin)

-Olive Oil (virgin)
+Olive oil (virgin)

-Olive Oil (extra light)
+Olive oil (extra light)

-Sesame Oil (unrefined)
+Sesame oil (unrefined)

-Soybean Oil (refined)
+Soybean oil (refined)

 When it comes to choosing the best cooking oil for your recipe, there are several factors to consider.
-Among the most important are taste/flavor, nutritional value, and smoke point.
+Among the most important are taste, nutritional value, and smoke point.
 For many cooks, the taste and flavor of an oil is the primary factor in their selection.
 Good tasting food is the generally the goal.

 As a general rule, when frying foods, it is important to choose an oil with a very high smoking point.
-Most foods are fried between the temperatures of 350-450°F so it is best to choose an oil with a smoking point above 400 F.
+Most foods are fried between the temperatures of 350 F and 450 F so it is best to choose an oil with a smoking point above 400 F.